Iloilo Business Park: Office buildings

-Three Megaworld office towers were initially developed to cater mainly to business process outsourcing companies.
-They combine a total of 25,000 square meters of leasable space and could accommodate a total of 10,000 employees.
-These are One Global Center, Two Global Center and the Richmonde Tower which also houses the Richmonde Hotel Iloilo.
-Construction of two more office buildings, namely One Techno Place and Two Techno Place, commenced last 2015 and are set to occupy a total of 19,000 square meters of leasable space housing an additional 8,000 employees.
+The first three office towers developed in Iloilo Business Park, One Global Center, Two Global Center, and the Richmonde Tower, were primarily built to accommodate business process outsourcing (BPO) companies.
+Together, they offer a combined 25,000 square meters of leasable space and can host around 10,000 employees.
+The Richmonde Tower also houses the Richmonde Hotel Iloilo.

-Other IT-BPO office towers in the township include the Festive Walk Parade Tower, One Fintech Place, and Two Fintech Place.
+Construction of two additional BPO-oriented office towers, One Techno Place and Two Techno Place, began in 2015.
+These developments will add approximately 19,000 square meters of leasable space, providing capacity for an additional 8,000 workers.
+Other IT-BPO office towers within the township include the Festive Walk Parade Tower, One Fintech Place, and Two Fintech Place.

-In addition to the office edifices housing mostly to IT-BPO companies, there are also planned corporate office towers in the pipeline that will be built in the township.
-Notable of which is the International Corporate Plaza, a 19-storey tower with leasable spaces for corporate tenants.
-It will be the first green designed office tower in the Western Visayas region.
-Banks such as Metrobank and UnionBank of the Philippines has in their plans to build their regional corporate office towers in Iloilo Business Park.
+Aside from buildings catering mainly to BPO locators, Iloilo Business Park also has several corporate office developments in the pipeline.
+The most notable is the International Corporate Plaza, a 19-storey tower designed as a green, sustainable office building, touted as the first of its kind in Western Visayas.
+Major banks such as Metrobank and UnionBank of the Philippines have also announced plans to build their regional corporate offices within the township.